snowflakedb/snowpark-python/CONTRIBUTING.md

 # Contributing to snowflake-snowpark-python

-Hi, thank you for taking the time to improve Snowflake's Snowpark Python API!
+Hi, thank you for taking the time to improve Snowflake's Snowpark Python or Snowpark pandas APIs!

 ## I have a feature request, or a bug report to submit